-The daily budget is the maximum amount of resources we are willing to spend on a single day for a specific campaign in order to collect traffic through Google AdWords system.
+The daily budget is the maximum amount of resources we are willing to spend on a single day for a specific campaign, to collect traffic through Google Ads.

-Account managers are able to set budgets at any amount with the only restriction that the daily budget of a specific campaign must be higher than the maximum CPC set for keywords in the same campaign.
+Account managers are able to set budgets at any amount, with the only restriction being that the daily budget of a specific campaign must be higher than the maximum CPC set for keywords in the same campaign.

 Why is budgeting important?

-Executing a proper clustering is important, due to the fact that the budget is allocated on a campaign level.
+Executing proper clustering is important, due to the fact that budget is allocated on campaign level.
 Then it is possible to allocate the right amount of resources to different groups of ads effectively.
 Moreover, each campaign should receive an amount of resources corresponding to its potential traffic.

 There are two factors determining the speed of budget depletion.
-Firstly, the higher the CPC the quicker will be the speed of budget consumption.
-Secondly, the choice of delivery setting influences budget consumption.
-In AdWords, there are two settings to choose from:
+First, as you increase the CPC, you are also increasing the speed of budget consumption.
+Second, the choice of delivery setting influences budget consumption.
+In Google Ads, there are two settings to choose between:

 Ads are delivered evenly throughout the day.